-Many suffer from Rosasea.
-However many times Rosacea treatments are used for Eczema and vice versa.
-Although these two have a few similar symptoms, they are two totally different health issues and must be treat specifically to one or the either.
+Unfortunately many times Rosacea treatments are used for Eczema and vice versa.
+Although these two have a few similar symptoms, they are two totally different health issues and must be treated specifically to one or the either.

-Rosacea may possibly lead to issues such as dry eyes, blurred vision and a tingling feeling.
-People with Roazea are also prone to anxiety and depression.
-Addressing each of these symptoms may help deal with the emotional turmoil of Rosacea also.
+Rosacea may also lead to issues such as dry eyes, blurred vision and a tingling feeling.
+It can also leave one prone to anxiety and depression.
+Addressing each of these symptoms may help deal with the emotional turmoil of Rosacea.

 Unlike Rosacea, Eczema makes people more susceptible to skin infections and persistent dry and itchy skin.

-Will the same product that helps one’s Rosacea help mine?
+Will the same product that helps one’s Rosacea help another with it?
 I wish the answer were a simple "yes".
-However, that is not always the case.
-And it is a case by case basis.
+However, it is going to depend on the individual.

 Let’s first look further about Rosacea and some other common symptoms that can occur.

 Rosacea primarily occurs in the center of the face, on and around the nose and cheeks.
 It has also shown up in other areas such as the ears, neck, and chest.
 If Rosacea is left untreated, it can become uncomfortable and more difficult to deal with.
-Ezcema on the other hand will show up as a rash with itchy skin and the skin becomes thickened.
-Along with that, scaling, blistering, excoriation, a.k.a. drmatillomania (picking at skin) can occur as well as dry and discolored skin.
+Ezcema, on the other hand, will show up as a rash with itchy skin and the skin becomes thickened.
+Along with that, scaling, blistering, excoriation, a.k.a. dermatillomania (picking at skin) can occur as well as dry and discolored skin.

-Am I repeating myself.
-I may be.
-But we want to be thorough.
-Although the symptoms of Rosacea are common, they can vary from person to person and vary in the severity of it.
+Although the symptoms of Rosacea are common, as stated, they can vary from person to person and vary in the severity of it.
 It also seems to occur in cycles or what is called a ‘flare-up”.
 It can happen for several days, weeks or more then disappear, to only return later down the road.

-Common symptoms include worsening of facial redness, small, raised bumps that look similar to acne can occur (papules and pustules), visible broken or dilated blood vessels (telangiectasias), and possible skin thickening referred to as phymatous changes.
+Common symptoms include worsening of facial redness, small, raised bumps that look similar to acne can occur (papules and pustules), visible broken or dilated blood vessels (telangiectasias), and possible skin thickening changes.